dialpad/dialtone-legacy/docs/guides/writing-guidelines/index.md

 ---
 title: Writing guidelines
-desc: Guidance on voice and tone, terms, grammar, and more.
+description: Guidance on voice and tone, terms, grammar, and more.
 ---

 ## Principles